Jason Ellis: Other media

 Ellis co-authored I'm Awesome: One Man's Triumphant Quest to Become the Sweetest Dude Ever in 2013, and The Awesome Guide to Life: Get Fit, Get Laid, Get Your Sh*t Together in 2014.

 Personal life

-From 2006 to 2012, Ellis was married to wife Andrea Brown.
-They had a daughter Devin and son Tiger.
+From 2006 to 2012, Ellis was married to Andrea Brown.
+They have a daughter and a son.
 In August 2017, Ellis married Katie Gilbert.
 In December 2016, Ellis and Gilbert appeared on the This Life With Dr. Drew and Bob Forrest podcast where he spoke about his past addictions and sobriety, as well as the trauma he experienced after the death of his brother Stevie.

 In 2016, Ellis announced he is bisexual.
 He affirmed his sexuality in 2019, stating: "Bit scared to talk about it.
 But I am a bi guy and I think it’s ok.
 Not here for a shoutout just letting others know it’s ok to be you too.
 I’m happy".